 La Copa brand was one of the first to be registered by Gonzalez Byass dating back to 1884.
 The production follows the original recipe from 1906 and the packaging is a replica of the original label.
 Intense spiced aroma, notes of clove and cinnamon stand out, with an elegant bitterness on the finish.
 On the palate, it is smooth and elegant.
 There can be no doubt as to its origins in Jerez.

-The daddy of dry vermouths. fino sherry style dryness with cloves and cardamom followed by squishy white supermarket grapes. the finish retains the spiciness with a dry floral notes of bitter pear and apple.
+The daddy of dry vermouths.
+Fino sherry style dryness with cloves and cardamom followed by squishy white supermarket grapes.
+The finish retains the spiciness with dry floral notes of bitter pear and apple.

-Can you imagine lazing on a summer’s afternoon without your pimm’s in hand? we think not so let’s raise a toast to pimm’s no 1 the classic english summer drink. traditionally served 3:1 with freshly made lemonade, cucumber, mint and strawberries, pimm’s has a rich and fruity taste which simply screams summer. english through and through pimm’s no 1 was invented in the city of london and spicy undertones lift the naturally fruitiness even further.
+Can you imagine lazing on a summer’s afternoon without your Pimm's in hand?
+We think not so let’s raise a toast to Pimm's no 1 the classic English summer drink.
+Traditionally served 3:1 with freshly made lemonade, cucumber, mint and strawberries, Pimm's has a rich and fruity taste which simply screams summer.
+English through and through Pimm's, no 1 was invented in the city of London and spicy undertones lift them natural fruitiness even further.

-Rinquinquin à la pêche is made using three different types of peach - cardinale, coronet and junegold. as if this wasn't enough peach for you, they also used the leaves from peach trees, harvests just before autumn. the leaves and peaches are all macerated separately in alcohol and white wine. afterwards, the liquid is added to the white wine, while the solids left over are distilled and added to the mix. perfect for a summer aperitif, rinquinquin à la pêche goes well with tonic water or served long and over ice. the term rinquinquin was originally a generic word. in the provencal language it means invigorating drink (from the verb requinquilhar: to cheer up).
+Rinquinquin à la pêche is made using three different types of peach - Cardinale, coronet and June gold.
+As if this wasn't enough peach for you, they also used the leaves from peach trees, harvests just before autumn.
+The leaves and peaches are all macerated separately in alcohol and white wine.
+Afterwards, the liquid is added to the white wine, while the solids leftover is distilled and added to the mix.
+Perfect for a summer aperitif, rinquinquin à la pêche goes well with tonic water or served long and over ice.
+The terms rinquinquin was originally a generic word.
+In the Provencal language, it means invigorating drink (from the verb requinquilhar: to cheer up).